krahets/hello-algo/en/docs/chapter_searching/searching_algorithm_revisited.md

 **Linear search**

 - Good generality, requiring no data preprocessing operations.
-If we only need to query the data once, the data preprocessing time for the other three methods would be longer than linear search.
+If we need to query the data only once, the preprocessing required by the other three methods can take longer than the linear search itself.
 - Suitable for small data volumes, where time complexity has less impact on efficiency.
 - Suitable for scenarios with high data update frequency, as this method does not require any additional data maintenance.

 **Binary search**

-- Suitable for large data volumes with stable efficiency performance, worst-case time complexity of $O(\log n)$.
+- Suitable for large datasets, with stable performance and a worst-case time complexity of $O(\log n)$.
 - Data volume cannot be too large, as storing arrays requires contiguous memory space.
 - Not suitable for scenarios with frequent data insertion and deletion, as maintaining a sorted array has high overhead.

 **Hash-based search**

 - Suitable for scenarios with high query performance requirements, with an average time complexity of $O(1)$.
-- Not suitable for scenarios requiring ordered data or range searches, as hash tables cannot maintain data orderliness.
+- Not suitable for scenarios requiring ordered data or range searches, as hash tables cannot maintain the data in sorted order.
 - High dependence on hash functions and hash collision handling strategies, with significant risk of performance degradation.
 - Not suitable for excessively large data volumes, as hash tables require extra space to minimize collisions and thus provide good query performance.

 **Tree search**

-- Suitable for massive data, as tree nodes are stored dispersedly in memory.
+- Suitable for massive datasets, as tree nodes are stored non-contiguously in memory.
-- Suitable for scenarios requiring maintained ordered data or range searches.
+- Suitable for scenarios that require maintaining ordered data or performing range searches.
 - During continuous node insertion and deletion, binary search trees may become skewed, degrading time complexity to $O(n)$.
-- If using AVL trees or red-black trees, all operations can run stably at $O(\log n)$ efficiency, but operations to maintain tree balance add extra overhead.
+- If AVL trees or red-black trees are used, all operations can consistently run in $O(\log n)$ time, though maintaining tree balance adds extra overhead.